 EARTHQUAKES AND DECLINE

-Throughout the 1600s, El Morro was attacked by French and English privateers and was repeatedly reinforced.
+Throughout the 1600s, Catillo Del Morro Fortress was attacked by French and English privateers and was repeatedly reinforced.
 In the 1700s it was damaged by major earthquakes and again repaired.
 By the nineteenth century, advances in the weapons industry rendered El Morro’s defenses relatively obsolete.
-During Cuba’s wars of Independence against Spain in the late 1800s and the Spanish-American War in 1898 El Morro served as a prison.
+During Cuba’s wars of Independence against Spain in the late 1800s and the Spanish-American War in 1898 Castillo Del Morro served as a prison.

-Finally in 1997 El Morro was declared a World Heritage Site by UNESCO.
+Finally, in 1997 Castillo Del Morro Fortress was declared a World Heritage Site by UNESCO.

-The museum inside the fortress is a treasure trove of pirate era artifacts.
+The museum inside the fortress is a treasure trove of Cuba pirates era artifacts.
 Guides are available and the exhibits in the museums are well marked in both Spanish and English.

 This is an excellent side trip from Santiago for a morning or afternoon.
 There are gift shops and cafeterias in the area.
 A private taxi from Santiago should cost you 15 CUC round trip including waiting time.

-Does the idea of pirates in the Caribbean fascinate you?
+Does the idea of Cuba pirates in the Caribbean fascinate you?
+Would you like to have lived in Castillo Del Morro Fortress during those times?